kashifulhaque/discord-bot-for-gcp/README.md

 • Typing in `!server status` gives the current status of the server.

 • Typing in `!server start` starts the GCP Compute Engine instance.
+Typing in `!server start` again returns the Compute Engine instance external IP address, afaik the Google Cloud API does not send a response when the server gets started so you have to manually call the API again.
+You can use a timer also to automate it partially.

 • Typing in `!server stop` stops the GCP Compute Engine instance.